The following parameters are essential for designing SMPS magnetic components:

 Step 9: Fill Factor

-The fill factor means the winding area to whole window area of the core (should be < 1).
-For initial designs it is recommended that a fill factor no greater than about 50% to be used.
+The fill factor means the winding area to the whole window area of the core (should be < 1).
+For initial designs, it is recommended that a fill factor no greater than about 50% to be used.
 For transformers of high power density and multiple outputs, this factor may need to be reduced further.

-- After the wire sizes have been determined, it is necessary to check whether the window area with selected core can accommodate the windings calculated.
-The window area required by each winding should be calculated respectively and added together, the area for inter-winding insulation, bobbin and spaces existing between the turns should also be taken into consideration.
+- After the wire sizes have been determined, it is necessary to check whether the window area with the selected core can accommodate the windings calculated.
+The window area required by each winding should be calculated respectively and added together, the area for inter-winding insulation, bobbin, and spaces existing between the turns should also be taken into consideration.

 - Based on these considerations, the total required window area is then compared to the available window area of a selected core.
-If the required window area is larger than the selected one, either wire size must be reduced, or a larger core must be chosen.
+If the required window area is larger than the selected one, either the wire size must be reduced, or a larger core must be chosen.
 Of course, reduction in wire size increases the copper loss of the transformer.

 Step 10: Core Loss

 In a transformer, core loss is a function of the voltage applied across the primary winding.
 In an inductor, it is a function of the varying current applied through the inductor.
-In either case the operating flux density level needs to be determined to estimate the core loss.
+In either case, the operating flux density level needs to be determined to estimate the core loss.
 With the frequency and B level known, core loss can be estimated from the material core loss curves.